rmoralespp/flask_typed_routes/docs/openapi.md

 requirements.

 !!! note
-    The OpenAPI schema is generated automatically when the application is run.
+    The OpenAPI schema is generated automatically when the application is initialized.
-    You can customize the URL for serving the OpenAPI schema by configuring the `openapi_url_prefix` and `openapi_url_json` params in the `FlaskTypedRoutes` class.
+    You can access the OpenAPI schema by calling the `get_openapi_schema` method of the `FlaskTypedRoutes` class.

+!!! warning
+    Get the OpenAPI schema from the `FlaskTypedRoutes` instance after registering the routes and blueprints, as the extension first needs to collect the routes to generate the OpenAPI schema.

 ## Basic Usage